benjacksondev/abyss/_posts/2025-04-25-how-character-decoding-works-kinda.md

 And my understanding became this:

 There was 7-bit ASCII, this was ok, but limited amount of characters available.
 With more bits, came more character sets.
 As with most things without a standard, things get pretty messy.
-Consequently, then the Unicode Consortium put together a reasonable standard, which was backwards compatible with ASCII.
+Consequently, the Unicode Consortium put together a reasonable standard, which was backwards compatible with ASCII.
 Then UTF-8 was created as an implementation of Unicode, which is simply put, somewhat elegant.

 So, then I wanted to make sure I understood it in a little bit more low-level detail, and I've been learning lua, so I started implementing ASCII in lua.
 It was pretty easy and looked something like this.